 Self Employment Tax Lawyers in Lafayette

-In Lafayette, Louisiana, some taxes are placed on employees, and deducted from their paychecks.
-Most people are aware of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.
+In Lafayette, Georgia, there are specific taxes that are levied on employees, which are deducted from their paychecks.
+The typically well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.

-However, the self-employed in Lafayette, Louisiana are responsible for making the employer AND employee contributions to those programs, effectively doubling what they would have to pay if they were employed by someone else.
+But, the self-employed in Lafayette, Georgia are responsible for making the employer AND employee contributions to those programs, essentially doubling what they would have to pay if they were employed by someone else.

 Self-employed workers in Lafayette, Georgia pay a self-employment tax rate of 15.3% of their income that's derived from self-employment.
 But, half of whatever they end up paying in self-employment tax is deductible from income tax.
 This essentially creates a tax deduction of nearly 8% of one's income, requiring you to only pay taxes on 92% of what you earn.
 Further tax deductions may lower that number further.
 When this deduction is taken into account, the self-employment tax rate is effectively 14%, as opposed to over 15%.

 If you are self-employed in Lafayette, it's imperative that you keep good records of your income and expenses, because a tax attorney will only be able to advise you to the extent that you help yourself.